denemcd/Weather-Underground-Harvest/README.md

 Save these details in the config.json file.
 Within the config.json file you can also specify the units you want returned, m = metric and e = imperial (English).

-The data is output to a file named current_observations.html
+The data is output to a file named current_observations.html.
+This will be over written if it already exists.